vitorgalvao/tiny-scripts/README.md

 ### lovecolor
 Script to get color palette from colourlovers and format it to use in processing

+### mtgwallpaper
+Script to download Magic: The Gathering wallpapers

 ### pinboardbackup
 Script to backup all bookmarks in your [pinboard](https://pinboard.in/) account